 - Pressure cookers, slow cookers, and air fryers

 - Pets, with the exception of animals biologically classified as Osteichthyes that are maintained in a fish tank of ten gallons or less

 - Power tools (i.e., drills, saws, sanders, etc.)

 - Salt lamps, halogen lamps, lava lamps, and multi-bulb lamps with plastic shades

 - String or strip lights with adhesive backing

 - Water balloon launchers

-- Waterbeds, electric blankets, personal mattresses
+- Waterbeds, portable bathtubs, electric blankets, heated mattress pads, personal mattresses

 - Weapons including machetes, knives, fencing foils, nunchaku, bow and arrows, etc.